 In June 2016, the electorate in the United Kingdom voted in favor of leaving the EU, commonly referred to as Brexit.
 Following protracted negotiations, the United Kingdom left the EU on January 31, 2020.
 Under the withdrawal agreement, there is a transitional period, during which EU laws continued to apply in the United Kingdom, which ended on December 31, 2020.
 The United Kingdom and EU have signed an EU-UK Trade and Cooperation Agreement, which became provisionally applicable on January 1, 2021 and which has entered into force permanently on May 1, 2021, following formal approval by the United Kingdom and the EU.
 This agreement provides details on how some aspects of the United Kingdom and the EU's relationship regarding pharmaceutical products will operate; however, there are still many uncertainties.
-Since the regulatory framework in the United Kingdom covering quality, safety, and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales, and distribution of pharmaceutical products is derived from EU directives and regulations, Brexit could materially impact the future regulatory regime which applies to products and the approval of product candidates in the United Kingdom or the EU, as there is now potential for the UK regulations on pharmaceutical products to diverge from the EU regulations.
+Since the regulatory framework in the United Kingdom covering quality, safety, and efficacy of pharmaceutical products, clinical trials, marketing authorization, commercial sales, and distribution of pharmaceutical products is derived from EU directives and regulations, Brexit could materially impact the future regulatory regime which applies to products to diverge from the EU regulations.
 It remains to be seen how Brexit will impact regulatory requirements for product candidates and products in the United Kingdom in the long-term.
 In the meantime, the Medicines and Healthcare products Regulatory Agency, or the MHRA, the United Kingdom medicines and medical devices regulator, has published detailed guidance for industry and organizations to follow from January 1, 2021, which will be updated as necessary.
 Any delay in obtaining, or an inability to obtain, any marketing approvals, as a result of Brexit or otherwise, may force us to restrict or delay efforts to seek regulatory approval in the United Kingdom for our product candidates, which could harm our business.